codding-nepale/wings/README.md

 chmod u+x /usr/local/bin/wings
 systemctl enable --now wings
 ```
+⚠️ #The wings are not yet available for the arm64 versions

+## Power Buttons Panel Edit

+In order for the power buttons to work on the panel you just need to make some modifications to your panel to do so please follow the instructions below -> https://raw.githubusercontent.com/codding-nepale/wings/main/Edit%20Panel/powerpaneledit.txt

+## Support

 ## Sponsors
 I would like to extend my sincere thanks to the following sponsors for helping find Pterodactyl's developement.